romeerez/orchid-orm/packages/docs/src/guide/orm-test-factories.md

 ## omit

-Omit some fields before building an object:
+Omit some fields before building an object.
+Only for `build` method, `create` will ignore it.

 ```ts
 const partialUser = await userFactory.omit({ id: true, name: true }).build()